ApicaSystem/apicactl/docs/logiqctl_config.md

 ## logiqctl config

-Modify logiqctl configuration options
+Modify your logiqctl configuration.

 ### Synopsis

-Configure  LOGIQ CLI (logiqctl) options.
-To get token see https://docs.logiq.ai/vewing-logs/logiqctl/obtaining-api-key
+The 'logiqctl config' command lets you configure your LOGIQ CLI.
+If this is your first time configuring logiqctl, you'll need an API token in order to use this command.
+To know how to generate an API token, read https://docs.logiq.ai/vewing-logs/logiqctl/obtaining-api-key.

-Note: The values you provide will be written to the config file located at (~/.logiqctl)
+Note: The values you provide during configuration will be written to the configuration file located at (~/.logiqctl)

 ### Examples